rasor/rasor.github.io/content/2017/2017-09-24B-NgxTemplate4VS.md

 * Npm 3 or higher (`npm -v`) - Should come with VS
 * [Git for Windows](https://git-scm.com/download/win){:target="_blank"} (`git -version`) - Should come with VS
-* Install latest [Angular CLI](https://www.npmjs.com/package/@angular/cli/tutorial){:target="_blank"} (`ng version`)
+* Install latest [Angular CLI](https://www.npmjs.com/package/@angular/cli/tutorial){:target="_blank"} (`ng version`) ** Note: The CLI you install will be the one that is used for creating Ng SPA
 * Exit VisualStudio
 * Install [Angular CLI Project Template](https://marketplace.visualstudio.com/items?itemName=AndreyFomin.AngularCLIProjectTemplate){:target="_blank"} by executing the `.vsix`